schoolofdevops/ultimate-kubernetes-bootcamp/chapters/cluster_setup_kubespray.md

-# Kubernetes - Cluster Setup using Kubespray
+# High Available Kubernetes Cluster Setup using Kubespray

 Kubespray is an *Ansible* based kubernetes provisioner.
 It helps us to setup a production grade, highly available and highly scalable Kubernetes cluster.